Travel Guide to Askja by Icerental4x4

 The camping area Dreki is found in the end of route F88 where it is possible to camp while you are exploring the wonderers of Askja.
 Dreki Hut is located at the mouth of the Drekagil gorge east of the Dyngjufjöll mountain.
 It can be reached by driving F905/F910 from Route 1.
 There are huts where you can sleep inside, it has sleeping space for 60 persons.
 It also has a sanitary house with 4 WC and one with wheelchair access.
 There are also shower facilities during the summertime by the huts.

 We have a wide range of 4x4 Rooftop Tent cars that are perfect for going to Askja where you will get the full camping experience.
-We also have a big variety of camping equipment for rent such as Kitchen Box, Camping Table & Chairs, Wifi and much more.
+We also have a big variety of camping equipment for rent such as a Kitchen Box, Camping Table & Chairs, Wifi and much more.

 When Travelling to Askja